OpenTOPAS/OpenTOPAS/OpenTOPAS_quickStart_forMacOS.md

         brew list --versions qt@6

 > [!WARNING]
-> This warning can be ignored if you already have `xquartz` installed on your system.
-If the first of the following commands yields no output (i.e. `xquartz` is **NOT** installed on your system), the second command can be used to install `xquartz`.
+> Depending on your MacOS version you may or may not have XQuartz installed on your system.
+This can be tested with the following command which should yield no output if it is **NOT** installed.
+If this is the case please head to the official [Xquartz](https://www.xquartz.org) website to download the application.

         which xquartz
-        brew install --cask xquartz

 > [!WARNING]
 > Those with M1, M2 or M3 chips (check by going to the apple logo on the upper left of your screen and clicking on “About this Mac”) have `arm64` architecture and should include this architecture in the `DCMAKE_OSX_ARCHITECTURES` option of the cmake command in step 6.2 below.
 Those with Intel chips should not include this command and can delete the last line of the cmake command.